By David Tomas, on 27 January 2022

 - Over 70,000 visits were directed to the landing pages from our ads.

-- The average CTRs were around 0.25%, with special emphasis on premium destinations such as New York (with a CTR of over 0.60%).
+- The average CTR was around 0.25%, with special emphasis on premium destinations such as New York (with a CTR of over 0.60%).

-- After arriving on the website, users showed high reactivity rates, with almost 27.000 availability requests using the forms (38.5% conversion rate, in terms of visitors).
+- After entering the website, users showed high interactivity rates, with almost 27,000 availability requests using the forms (38.5% conversion rate, in terms of visitors).

-- The cost per search came down to under 1€, which is 10 times less than those obtained through previous campaigns and efforts.
+- The cost per search came down to under 1€, which is 10 times lower than those obtained through previous campaigns.

-In this case, we decided to let our more adventurous and curious side out to play by trying out Twitter Audience Platform, a tool that allows advertisers to significantly increase their Twitter Ads campaigns’ outreach with help of an external mobile app network.
+In this case, we tried out the Twitter Audience Platform, a tool that allows advertisers to significantly increase their Twitter Ads campaigns’ outreach with help of an external mobile app network.

-To try out this tool, we did a 60 day test with Groupalia, launching a campaign designed to boost app installs.
-These were the main results:
+We did a 60-day test with Groupalia, launching a campaign designed to boost app installs.

-- The engagement rates related to banner and interstitial formats were very noteworthy and constant over time: between 0.35% and 0.45% with banners, and up to 4.20% in static interstitials.
-There was a less frequent need to update creative elements in the Twitter-only campaigns.
+- The engagement rates for banner and interstitial formats were around 0.45% for banners and 4.20% for static interstitials.
+Because of this, there was a less frequent need to update creative elements in the Twitter-only campaigns.

-- Installation and purchase data were also very similar to the app’s Twitter campaigns’, showing, for example, a 3.85% purchase conversion rate after installation.
+- Installation and purchase data were very similar to the app’s Twitter campaigns’, with a purchase conversion rate of 3.85% after installation.